Firing angle of SCR

 Assuming the source voltage frequency, f = 50Hz or 50 cycles/sec., we get

-Thus, to allow the SCR to start conduction at peak or maximum voltage, we have to trigger it at a firing angle of 90 degrees.
-To do that, we have to close the gate trigger switch S1 (in the circuit given above) after 5 milliseconds each time in the positive half-cycle of the voltage waveform.
+Thus, to allow the SCR to start conduction at peak or maximum voltage, we must trigger it at a firing angle of 90 degrees.
+To do that, we have to close the gate trigger switch S1 (in the circuit given above) after five milliseconds each time in the positive half-cycle of the voltage waveform.

 However, this switching is not done physically as it is not possible to trigger the gate terminal within 5ms physically.
-Thus, a triggering circuit like an RC circuit is employed which can generate a positive pulse at every 5ms as the source voltage waveform enters in its positive half-cycle.
+Thus, a triggering circuit like an RC circuit is employed, which can generate a positive pulse every 5ms as the source voltage waveform enters its positive half-cycle.

-Calculation of load voltage with respect to firing angle of the SCR
+Calculation of load voltage for the Given firing angle of the SCR

-Now, you must be wondering what is the advantage of all this?
+Now, you must be wondering what the advantage of all this is.
 What purpose does the firing of the SCR serve?
-The answer is: smooth and efficient voltage control.
+The answer is smooth and efficient voltage control.

 Now, in the waveform given above, the SCR starts conducting at the firing angle ωt= α and continues to conduct till ωt= π for one complete cycle from 0 to 2 π.
 Therefore, the average load voltage is ;